qng2015/CARLA-Human-Pose-Control/README.md

 Running my python program (usepose2.py):

 Not all the python files here are important.
-The files inside the "learning progress" folder was simply my study progress of these different API and libraries that eventually led to the finalized **usepose2.py**
+The files inside the "learning progress" folder were simply my study progress of these different API and libraries that eventually led to the finalized **usepose2.py**
+Copy **usepose2.py** and the two folders **input_img** and **output_images** into **CARLA_0.9.10\WindowsNoEditor\PythonAPI\examples**
+To run this program:
+●	Launch Carla and wait for it to load up.
+●	Meanwhile, activate the anaconda environment in the command prompt if you haven't already: “conda activate EnvironmentName.”
+●	Navigate to the directory: CARLA_0.9.10\WindowsNoEditor\PythonAPI\examples
+●	Once Carla finishes loading up, type into command prompt:  “python usepose2.py”